 The figure represents the advanced-cancer trajectory to help oncologists formulate and articulate the potentially salient differences between the phases from the oncologist's perspective in terms of the following:

 The oncology clinician should then endeavor to communicate the information in a compassionate manner that is comprehensible to the patient and family.
-(Refer to the Strategies to Improve Patient-Oncologist Communication and Decision Making in Advanced Cancer section of this summary for more information.)
+For more information, see the Strategies to Improve Patient-Oncologist Communication and Decision Making in Advanced Cancer section.

 The PDQ cancer information summaries are reviewed regularly and updated as new information becomes available.
 This section describes the latest changes made to this summary as of the date above.